TheContext/website/content/episodes/14-rxjava.md

   <source src="https://artemzin.com/static/thecontext/episodes/The.Context.episode.14.mp3" type="audio/mpeg">
 </audio>

+In this episode we chatted with core maintainer David Karnok about the present and the future of RxJava.

 In this episode Artem and Hannes chatted with David Karnok about present and future of [RxJava](https://github.com/ReactiveX/RxJava).
 We discussed:

  - [RxJava 3 Preview](https://github.com/akarnokd/RxJava3-preview)